Quick answer

 Getting started

-If you already have a GPU and want to wire it up to a local AI coding environment, the Bodega One quick start guide covers the full setup: provider configuration, model selection, and the first agent task.
-Bodega One auto-detects your hardware on launch and recommends a model tier based on your VRAM.
+If you already have a GPU and want to wire it up to a local AI coding environment, the Bodega One Code quick start guide covers the full setup: provider configuration, model selection, and the first agent task.
+Bodega One Code auto-detects your hardware on launch and recommends a model tier based on your VRAM.

 And if you want to go deeper on what BYOLLM means and why it matters that you can swap models freely.That's the follow-up read.